Russia in the Junior Eurovision Song Contest 2016: National final

 The Russian broadcaster, Russia-1, announced on 29 April 2016 that they would be participating at the 2016 Contest, taking place in Valletta, Malta, on 20 November 2016.
 At the time of the announcement, it was also stated that the national final would take place in the city of Sochi, which had also hosted the 2014 Winter Olympics.
 The choice of the host city was later changed following an announcement on 27 May 2016, when further details regarding the mechanism for the selection process were released.
 Submissions for entrants were open between 30 May to 15 July, with the audition stage taking place in the Russian capital, Moscow on 20 July 2016.
 Russia-1 announced on 21 July 2016 that a total of sixteen artists would be competing in the national final.

 Final

 The national selection took place on 15 August 2016, in Artek, Crimea, and was televised a day later on 16 August 2016.
 The result was determined by a voting split of 50% jury members and 50% online voting.
 The table below lists the sixteen young artists along with their respective songs, which were performed during a televised broadcast on 16 August 2016.
 14-year-old Sofia Fisenko won the national final with the song "Zhivaya voda".
-Previously, Sofia Fisenko came third at the Russian national final in 2013.
+Previously, Fisenko placed third at the 2013 national final.